 In line with Australian Government SSAF Administration Guidelines, your SSAF funds activities and services from the approved list of allowable items.

 These activities and services are all provided by the University, or by third parties contracted under a service level agreement, such as the RMIT University Student Union (RUSU).

-Students studying in any coursework RMIT program in Australia, and who are charged tuition fees by RMIT will be also charged the SSAF based on their enrolment.
+Students studying in any RMIT coursework program in Australia, and who are charged tuition fees by RMIT will also be charged the SSAF based on their enrolment.